MAPS Board & Leadership

 FEDERAL LEADERSHIP COORDINATION COUNCIL

-MAPS convenes two Leadership Coordination Councils (Federal and State) to provide fora for sustained cooperation and collaboration across similarly focused organizations, and to allow input into the programs and services of MAPS National.
+Coordinated by MAPS’ Outreach Director, MAPS convenes two Leadership Coordination Councils (Federal and State) to provide fora for sustained cooperation and collaboration across similarly focused organizations, and to allow input into the programs and services of MAPS National.

 While the State Leadership Coordination Council connects the Presidents of all MAPS State Committees above, the MAPS Federal Leadership Coordination Council is comprised of representatives of established Muslim staff associations across the Federal government.
-Represented organizations include MAPS Chapters and other Muslim employee resource groups, employee networking/ affinity groups, and volunteer employee associations across the Federal Inter-agency.
+Represented organizations include MAPS Federal Chapters and other Muslim employee resource groups, employee networking/ affinity groups, and volunteer employee associations across the Federal Inter-agency.

 Leadership Coordination Council members participate in MAPS in their official capacities representing their respective organizations.
 Participation in MAPS does not reflect or imply endorsement by the listed U.S. Government agencies and departments.